Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for activated random walks

 If no such site is found, we declare the procedure to have failed and we stop it.
-Otherwise, we declare the first step to be successful.
+Otherwise, we declare the first step to be \emph{successful}.

-Start another virtual walk at $x_2$, the position of the second particle to the right of the origin, and do this exploration until it hits the barrier $a_1$.
-This walk will explore the instructions of $\II$ in the order as they appear, but skipping those that have been used in the previous step, as in Figure~\ref{fig2arw}.
+We now \emph{explore the path} for the \emph{second particle} and \emph{set up the next trap}.
+Start another explorer at $x_2$, the position of the second particle to the right of the origin, and follow this exploration until hitting the barrier $a_1$.
+This explorer will examine the instructions of $\II$ in the order as they appear, but skipping those that have been used in the previous step, as in Figure~\ref{fig2arw}.